OppaAI/AGi/README.md

 I am only a one man team with limited programming capability since the era of QBASIC, and superficial knowledge of ML/DL/Agentic/Robotics.
 This project may last for decades, but I just want to see how far I could go.

 > WARNING: This README is only a raw blanket file with starter configurations, preliminary outlines, examples and roadmaps.
 May contain inaccurate and misleading information.
 Will update shortly to reflect my current progress...
+Throughout the time I will go through my notes to write a comphrensive guidance document...

 This repo consists of 2 separate directories:
 - AIVA - AI Virtual Assistant (Server for containing LLM and various models)